Office Hours: M-Th, 8:00 a.m. - 2:00 p.m

 Please Read and Obey All Signs.

 In addition to state fish and wildlife laws, this property is governed by posted regulations affecting the public use of lands and facilities owned, leased or licensed by the Department of Natural Resources.
-The property will only be open to public access on Friday, Saturday, Sunday and Mondays.
-Tuesdays, Wednesdays and Thursdays, public access is not allowed.
+The property is open to public access 7 days a week during daylight hours only.
+Nighttime property use is not permitted.

 - Please keep in mind the Putnamville Correctional Facility adjoins Deer Creek Fish & Wildlife Area.
 Trespassing on Putnamville Correctional Facility will not be tolerated by the Department of Corrections.